Brick-and-mortar estate agents’ fees continue to climb, so if you’re looking to sell, why not consider the alternatives?

 'This happens a lot,' says Quirk.
 'Ensure the buyer shows you the survey report.
 If it genuinely lists areas of concern that have to be addressed then aim to split the cost.
 Often though, it may turn out to be a ruse to beat you down on price, so stand firm.'

-What traditional estate agents offer
+What do traditional estate agents offer?

 While it is possible to sell your home without using an agent, there are some benefits that estate agents will provide.

-Bob Scarff, managing director of Countrywide – the parent company of many high street estate agents – says a good agent with the right network of branches and marketing expertise will expose your property to a wide audience of potential buyers.
+Bob Scarff, former managing director of Countrywide – the parent company of many high street estate agents – says a good agent with the right network of branches and marketing expertise will expose your property to a wide audience of potential buyers.

 'An estate agent will have good knowledge of the local housing market conditions, the types of properties already on the market in your area and know the sorts of buyers who would be interested in purchasing your house,' he adds.